• Skip to primary navigation

 Instructions

-• Start by making the pastry cream ahead of time because it has to cool.
-Heat the milk on medium heat in a medium saucepan with a sprinkling of the sugar and the split vanilla beans (seeds scraped into the pot).
+• Heat the milk on medium–high heat in a medium saucepan with half of the sugar and the split vanilla beans (seeds scraped into the pot).

-• Meanwhile, beat the eggs with the remaining sugar in a medium bowl til the mixture has lightened in color, then add in the flour and starch, and whisk again to combine.
+• Meanwhile, beat the egg yolks with the remaining sugar in a medium bowl until the mixture has lightened in color, then add in the flour and starch, and whisk again to combine.
 Scrape down the sides of the bowl.
+The mixture should be smooth.

-• When the milk is steaming and almost boiling, pour the hot milk over the eggs, whisking continuously til the mixture is homogeneous.
-Transfer the mixture back to the saucepan, removing the vanilla beans, and continue whisking constantly until the mixture has thickened and boiled for 2 to 3 minutes.
+• When the milk is hot and almost boiling, pour the hot milk over the egg mixture, whisking continuously until the mixture is homogeneous.
+Transfer the mixture back to the saucepan and continue heating it, whisking constantly until the mixture has thickened and boiled for about 3 minutes.

-• Take the mixture off the heat and stir in the vanilla.
-Transfer to a plastic-wrap lined rimmed sheet.
+• Take the mixture off the heat.
+Transfer to a plastic-wrap lined rimmed sheet (or a bowl over an ice bath).
 Spread out the pastry cream evenly over the entire plastic wrap-covered surface.
-Top with another piece of plastic wrap to seal it.
+Top with another piece of plastic wrap to seal it, making sure the plastic wrap is in direct contact with the filling.
 Transfer the pan to the fridge and let cool completely, at least 3 hours or overnight.

 • When you are ready to use it, transfer the pastry cream to a bowl and re-whip it with a whisk to smooth it out and loosen it so that you can spread it or pipe it.